Relintai/broken_seals/README.md

 ### Content creation tools

-I'm working on these currently.
+Note: I'm currently focusing on these.

-- World Generator.
-It contains resources that can handle world generation, and an interface for easy editing.
+- World Generator: It contains resources that can handle world generation, and an interface for easy editing.
 Needs undo redo.
-- Mat Maker GD.
-[RodZill4's Material Maker](https://github.com/RodZill4/material-maker) ported to the cpu.
+- Mat Maker GD: [RodZill4's Material Maker](https://github.com/RodZill4/material-maker) ported to the cpu.
 Needs undo redo, and about 60 nodes.
-- Mesh Data Resource Editor.
-Needs some core features (Like mesh face creation, deletion, and edge split merge).
+- Mesh Data Resource Editor: Needs some core features (Like mesh face creation, deletion, and edge split merge).
 Also needs undo redo.

 I also have these added to the project.

-- Color palette addon. from https://github.com/EricEzaM/godot-color-palette
+- Color palette addon from https://github.com/EricEzaM/godot-color-palette
-- Godoxel addon.
-An in godot image editor. from https://github.com/aaronfranke/GraphicsEditor
+- Godoxel addon (An in godot image editor.) from https://github.com/aaronfranke/GraphicsEditor

 ### Multiplayer